and75/simplis-case-study/README.md

 # Simplis Case Study
 The goal of this case study is to create a tunnel of professional civil liability devices.

 ## Stack
 - Backend : Symfony 6.3
-- Frontend : Angular 16
+- Frontend : Ionic/Angular 16

 ## Infrastructure
 The project come whith infrastructure based on a basic LAMP stack environment built using Docker Compose.
 It consists of the following :